jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/03-load-with-webpack-ts.md

 ## Configure a Build Script

-To build both the client and server, combine the two commands from above into a single script.
+To build both the client and server, combine the client and server build commands into a single script.
 Edit your `package.json` to set up the build script.

 ```json